Hazel-Atlas Glass Company

 Continental sold all but the Plainfield, Illinois facility, which had been constructed by Hazel-Atlas in 1957, to the Brockway Glass Company in 1964.
 12 Kerr Glass later purchased the Plainfield factory.

 The Wheeling facility was acquired by local investors and renamed Wheeling Closure Corporation.
-12 It produced Atlas Home Canning lids, along with lids for Avon, Jif, Taster Choice Coffee, and other companies.
+12 It produced Atlas Home Canning lids, along with caps for Avon, Jif, Taster Choice Coffee, and other companies.
 After the company closed, the property was acquired by demolition contractor Frank Calabrese.
-Portions of the factory, long disused, are being razed.
+Portions of the factory, long disused, were razed.